Sick Pay Configuration - Enhanced & SSP

 - Open Configuration > Sick Pay Configuration

-- To create a new configuration, click the green plus button next to the 'configuration name' heading
+- To create a new enhanced configuration, ensure you are on the 'Enhanced Sick Pay' tab, click the 'green plus button' next to the 'Configuration Name' heading.

 - Your new configuration will open, and you can begin to set up the sick pay approach for your organisation.